 Professional social workers keep case records; write treatment reports for referral sources and managed care companies; correspond with judges and other professionals; develop policies and advocate for their clients.
 All of these tasks require excellent writing skills.
-Therefore, proper grammar, syntax, spelling, and appropriate referencing (APA style) are expected for all assignments.
-Credit will be deducted from a paper's grade for gross and repeated writing, spelling, and referencing errors.
-Writing assistance is available.
+Therefore, all written assignments must follow APA format.
+The professor reserves the right to reduce the letter grade for any assignment that does not confirm to APA format.